Israel announces ground operations, issues 'last warning' to Gazans

 Talks have stalled over how to proceed with the ceasefire, whose first phase expired in early March.

-Israel and the United States have sought to change the terms of the deal by extending phase one - a stance rejected by Hamas.
+Israel and the US have sought to change the terms of the deal by extending phase one - a stance rejected by Hamas.

 "Moving to the second phase seems to be a non-option for Israel," said Ghassan Khatib, a political analyst and former Palestinian Authority minister.